 A compliment is an easy way into the affections (being liked) of an American.
 When I worked in retail (working in a store) in college, noticing something nice about our customers was a sure way (definite way) to connect with them and get a conversation going.
 From my experience, nine times out of ten, your conversation partner will say thank you, and return a compliment.

 Do You Like XYZ?

 When in doubt as to what to say, turn the question around and ask the other person what they like.
 People love talking about themselves!

 Small talk is a great way to get an American to open up.
-Showing interest in others and what they’re up to is a sign of politeness.
+Showing interest in (asking about) others and what they’re up to (doing) is a sign of politeness.
 You’re putting the interests of others first, and it’s a great way to get to know all different kinds of people!
 Just ask my Mom.
-She’s made some lifelong friends by engaging in small talk with people next to her in line.
+She’s made some lifelong friends by engaging in (using) small talk with people next to her in line.

 What do you think about these English conversation starters?
 We’d love to hear about it!
 Share with us in the comments!